This roasted red pepper baked ricotta dip is perfect for holiday entertaining! One of our favorite easy appetizers for a crowd. Vegetarian.

 - salt and pepper to taste

-- In a medium skillet, heat 1 Tbsp. of the olive oil over medium heat.
+- In a small, oven-safe skillet (we use a 6-inch cast iron skillet) heat olive oil over medium heat.

-- Spoon ricotta cheese into a small baking dish (I used a 4" cast iron skillet).
+- Spoon ricotta cheese into your oven-safe skillet (we use the same skillet we sautéed the shallot and garlic in; you can also use a separate baking dish).
 You don't need to smooth it out unless you really want to - I like leaving it a bit uneven so that the finished dish looks more interesting!